-After inactivation, she decommissioned at New York 27 June 1947.
-Struck from the Navy List 1 June 1960, North Carolina was transferred to the people of North Carolina 6 September 1961.
+After inactivation, she was decommissioned at New York on 27 June 1947.
+Struck from the Navy List on 1 June 1960, North Carolina was transferred to the people of North Carolina 6 September 1961.
 On 29 April 1962 she was dedicted at Wilmington, N.C., as a memoral to North Carolinans of all services killed in World War II.
 Here splendidly maintained and most appropriately displayed, including a spectacular "sound and light" presentation, "Showboat" still serves mightily to strengthen and inspire the nation.

 North Carolina received 12 battle stars for her World War II service.